A.S. in Computer Science

 About the Program

 Students learn about computer architecture and how to program in two languages.
 These fundamentals provide a gateway to software applications development.
+There are three programming courses and one architecture course in the degree program.
+All programming courses are taught in both fall and spring semesters.
+The architecture course is taught each spring.

 The Associate of Science in computer science transfers to a university, allowing students to begin their education in small, affordable classes with individual attention.
+We work closely with the nearby university to ensure transferability of our courses.
+This degree takes a total of 60 credit hours.

 Students may apply for COM scholarships, and eligible students may also receive federal financial aid and grants.
 Call 409-933-8274 to see if you qualify for financial aid.
 For scholarships, call 409-933-8508 or visit www.com.edu/scholarships.